Jobs at Sharp

 Pharmacy Practice Residency (PGY1) at Sharp HealthCare

-This ASHP-accredited pharmacy practice (PGY1) residency provides opportunity for the resident to enhance his or her ability to provide effective pharmaceutical care in a wide variety of settings.
-Sharp Chula Vista Medical Center serves as the home base of the residency program; and the residents also complete their rotations at Sharp Memorial Hospital and other Sharp HealthCare hospitals.
+This ASHP-accredited pharmacy practice (PGY1) residency is accredited and conducted through Sharp Chula Vista Medical Center.
+As a resident, you will have the opportunity to enhance your ability to provide effective pharmaceutical care in a wide variety of settings.
+While Sharp Chula Vista Medical Center serves as the home base of the residency program, you will also complete their learning experiences at Sharp Memorial Hospital and other Sharp HealthCare hospitals.

 Learn more about each Sharp HealthCare facility:

 - Sharp Mary Birch Hospital for Women & Newborns

 - Sharp Memorial Hospital

 - Ethisphere's World's Most Ethical Companies, 2013, 2014 and 2016

 - Global Medical Provider of the Year, 2015